 The next few anchor charts are all about main idea.
 Accordingly, these are in 3rd-5th grade classrooms.
 They’re expected to give more detail in their main idea, plus the supporting detail will be more in-depth as well.
 Many of these anchor chart ideas are interactive, which is a vital activity to let the students engage with their anchor charts.

-Here is an anchor chart idea created by one of my amazing fourth grade friends.
+Here is an anchor chart idea that one of my fourth grade friends uses.
 It’s interactive and engaging for the students because of its real-life connection.
 The base of the ice cream cone is the main idea, and then the scoops are the details.
 This representation helps the students visually see that the main idea is the most important idea of the text, then the supporting details follow.

 The example above is a beautifully interactive anchor chart created by Melissa at Got to Teach.
 The anchor chart can be used over and over again for guided texts in the classroom.
-Using post-it notes, she’s made it possible for students to interact with the anchor chart.
+Using post-it notes, she is making it possible for students to interact with the anchor chart.
 This is also a brilliant visual representation for main topic because it shows that the main topic (tabletop) supported by the supporting details (table legs).
 Click here to check out that blog post.

 I found this anchor chart on Instagram.
 Sydney at Eduyaytion created this visual representation for the purpose of demonstrating main idea.
 She teaches her students that the cloud of a rainbow is the main idea, then the light beams coming out are the details.
 This is just another delightful way to visually show main idea always being supported by key information from the text.
 Check out her Instagram for this idea! https://www.instagram.com/eduyaytion/